GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/solutions.md

 ### Step By Step Walk-through

-Now that you containerized your website and pushed the container to the Container Registry, you can deploy it to Kubernetes.
+Now that you containerized your website and pushed the container to your docker repository in Artifact Registry, you can deploy it to Kubernetes.

 To deploy and manage applications on a GKE cluster, you must communicate with the Kubernetes cluster-management system.
 You typically do that by using the `kubectl` command-line tool.